LolelsayFR/hyprland-material-you/README.md

 - **Demo video:** [Reddit post](https://www.reddit.com/r/unixporn/comments/1mj2p6x/hyprland_hyprland_material_you_v2_hypryou/)
 - **Screenshot:** [![Screenshot](assets/screenshot.png "Screenshot")](assets/screenshot.png)

+## Wallpapers

+The default wallpapers included in this fork are **artworks from [DROELOE](https://www.droeloemusic.com/)**, a talented electronic music duo.
+These beautiful, colorful artworks have been **upscaled using AI** to provide high-quality wallpapers that perfectly complement the Material You color scheme generation.

+- **33 unique DROELOE artworks** included in `hypryou-assets/wallpapers/`
+- **AI upscaled** for superior quality and sharpness
+- Optimized for Material You dynamic theming
+- Access them via **Settings → Wallpaper**

+All artworks are property of DROELOE and are included here for aesthetic purposes to showcase the Material You theming system.

 > [!TIP]
 > When you run HyprYou as DE session (from SDDM, Greetd, etc.) it doesn't use `~/.config/hypr/hyprland.conf`
 > For any custom variables/configs look for `~/.config/hypryou/hyprland.conf`